JohnCoene/javascript-for-r/_book/7-04-webpack-advanced.md

 # Webpack Advanced {#packer-adv}

 We're about to cover slightly more advanced uses of NPM and webpack with R using packer.
-These involve using an NPM dependency to develop a widget and use [Vue.js](https://vuejs.org/) and Bootstrap 4 to power the front end of a Shiny application.
+These involve using an NPM dependency to develop a widget and use [Vue.js](https://vuejs.org/)\index{Vue} and Bootstrap 4 to power the front end of a Shiny application.

 Those will make for more concrete cases to bring webpack into your workflow, and also enable explaining more advanced topics only thus far briefly touched upon, such as transpiling.

 ## Widgets {#packer-adv-widgets}

-The widget scaffold, like all other scaffolds, must be run from within the root of a package.
+The widget scaffold\index{scaffold}, like all other scaffolds, must be run from within the root of a package.
 To demonstrate we'll write a widget for the [countup](https://github.com/inorganik/countUp.js/) library that allows animating numbers.

 First, we create a package which we name `counter`.
 You can name the package differently but avoid naming it `countup`.
-We will later have to install the external dependency also named `countup` and NPM does not allow a project named X to use a dependency also named X.
+We will later have to install the external dependency\index{dependency} also named `countup` and NPM does not allow a project named X to use a dependency also named X.

 ```r
 usethis::create_package("counter")